Edwardian Corsets and Lingerie in 1909

 Illustrating a 1909 Fashion review of the latest Edwardian lingerie out for that Autumn season.

 A special thank-you to Lori and Matt Knowles for their wonderful photos of Edwardian lingerie.
 They are still looking for models for future shoots, so do pay them a visit.
 Also a shout out to two blogs – Fabric Fixation and WW Creations, from who we feature an image.

-The severe waist pinching corset was going quickly out of fashion by the early 20th Century, and by 1909 the straight front corset, and its popular S Curve achieved a new silhouette which served to enhance, rather than alter a woman’s natural hourglass shape, thus doing away with the severe pigeon front look [ chest out and bum thrust backwards ].
+The severe waist pinching corset was going quickly out of fashion by the early 20th Century.
+By 1909 the straight front corset, and its popular S Bend achieved a new silhouette which served to enhance, rather than alter a woman’s natural hourglass shape, thus doing away with the severe pigeon front look [ chest out and bum thrust backwards ].

-These corsets usually were longer in length and flattened the bust to give a smooth silhouette in the front.
+Corsets were longer in length.
+They flattened the bust to give a smooth silhouette in the front.
 Most came with detachable suspenders which were replacing the old garters of the past.

 ‘Corset covers’ originally were worn under the corset, but by the 1909, were used as a ‘protector’ and worn over the corset, while the softer chemise slips or petticoat slips and drawers were worn ‘under’ the corset.
 A complicated business!